How to select a feed store for your horse!

 - Where is the hay from?
 How many brokers does the feed store use for their hay?
 Do they work with the same farmers or just buy from anyone?
 Will they buy all cuts or just the best ones?

 - Can you work with them on bulk pricing for feeds and hay?
 What about special orders of round bales?

 - How is the hay stored?
 I have seen piles upon piles of hay in the sun and rain uncovered and just baking or getting soaked.
 I have also seen hay stored in giant buildings, with proper ventilation and properly off the ground.

-- Do they deliver?
+- Does the feed store deliver?
 Many feed stores offer delivery, so check about rates and minimums.
 Coordinate with your barn mates to make big orders, this is a great way to save some time.

 - What are the feed store hours?
 Can you make it over there after work or on the weekends?